by-student-2017/DFTBplus-v.23.1-examples/README.md

   + [F. A. Bornemann et al., Numerische Mathematik 78 (1998) 359-376.](https://doi.org/10.1007/s002110050316)
 - In the case of semiconductors and insulators, calculations are often relatively quick.
 - The time step of CPMD is about 1/10 of that of classical MD.
 In other words, it is 0.1 fs.
-- Difficult to adapt to metal systems (requires considerable skill)
+- Adaptation to metal systems requires considerable skill.
+[CP2]
 - Requires know-how such as virtual temperature.

 ## References ######################################